munnawarms/python-scripts/README.md

 2. Also you need to have Anaconda which is similar to python but it is a package.
 Here is a helpful link:  https://docs.anaconda.com/anaconda/install/windows/ (This link will let you install anaconda for windows, macOS, Linux & Linux POWER) From that package there will be multiple items to launch, we will launch something called Spyder (which also has several versions).
 I have Spyder4.
 This is like a notepad but is inbuilt with python variables and commands.

 3. Go to https://www.dk.com/uk/information/computer-coding/ and download a zip folder “Python Games Resource Pack”.
-If you don’t have this “Computer coding python games book” Then download it from https://www.google.co.uk/  or from https://www.pdfdrive.com/.

 4. Open “File Explorer” and go into “Desktop”.
 Where it says “This PC” and ”Desktop” in the right hand top corner type cmd.
 Then a black screen with your PC’s version and details.
 CMD is a command prompt.